microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewhistorydefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Represents a collection of access review historical data and the scopes used to collect that data.

 An **accessReviewHistoryDefinition** contains a list of [accessReviewHistoryInstance](accessReviewHistoryInstance.md) objects.
 Each recurrence of the history definition creates an instance.
 In the case of a one-time history definition, only one instance is created.

- A **accessReviewHistoryDefinition** along with its instances represent a collection of access review history data and the scopes used to collect that data.

 ## Methods